Click here to return to Part 2: Between the Wars

 When war began, the RAAF were very aware that the Squadron would need to be considerably strengthened before it could participate in the coming conflict with Germany, because the Squadron’s strength at the time consisted of only nine operational crews and 12 serviceable aircraft.

-(Right) 1940.
+(Left) 1940.
 Richmond, NSW.
 A parade of men of No. 3 Squadron, standing with Hawker Demon aircraft lined up in front of the hangars.